NeilJustice/ZenUnitAndMetalMock/README.md

 #include "Examples/FizzBuzz.h"

 TESTS(FizzBuzzTests)
-// By design, in ZenUnit test names are duplicated between the FACTS section and the EVIDENCE section.
+// By design, in ZenUnit test names are duplicated between
+// the FACTS section and the EVIDENCE section.
-// Because code is read much more often than it is written, always having test names at the top of test files
+// Because code is read much more often than it is written,
+// always having test names ready to review for quality and cohesion
-// instead of scattered throughout test files is where long term code reviewability dividends are experienced
+// at the top of test files instead of scattered throughout test files
-// relative to the inital writing investment of duplicating test names between the FACTS section and the EVIDENCE section.
+// is where this design yields long term code maintainability dividends.

-// Macro AFACT specifies a garden variety void test AFACT(FizzBuzz_EndNumber0_Throws)
+// AFACT specifies a garden-variety void test.
+AFACT(FizzBuzz_EndNumber0_Throws)
-// Macro FACTS specifies an N-by-N value-parameterized test FACTS(FizzBuzz_EndNumberGreaterThan0_ReturnsFizzBuzzSequence) EVIDENCE
+// FACTS specifies an N-by-N value-parameterized test.
+FACTS(FizzBuzz_EndNumberGreaterThan0_ReturnsFizzBuzzSequence)
+EVIDENCE